Canadian Memorial Chiropractic College

-Canadian Memorial Chiropractic College (CMCC) is a Canadian private chiropractic education school in the North York, Toronto, founded in 1945.
+Canadian Memorial Chiropractic College (CMCC) is a Canadian private chiropractic education school in North York, Toronto, founded in 1945.
 CMCC awards Doctor of Chiropractic degrees under ministerial consent from the provincial Ministry of Colleges and Universities.

 Education

 CMCC's Doctor of Chiropractic program, a post-secondary professional educational program, is accredited by the Council on Chiropractic Education Canada of the Federation of Canadian Chiropractic Regulatory and Educational Accrediting Boards.

-CMCC is designated as a school of anatomy, and thus has access to a cadaver lab, under the authority of the Anatomy Act of the Province of Ontario.
+In 2023, CMCC was designated as a school of anatomy, and has access to a cadaver lab under the authority of the Anatomy Act of the Province of Ontario.

 Undergraduate

 CMCC's undergraduate program is a second entry degree program.
 It is required for applicants to have completed at least three years of university level education prior to their admission.
 The curriculum consists of 4,200+ hours of education broken into four years of study.
 The first two years of study emphasize foundational biological science courses (anatomy, pathology, physiology, microbiology, etc.), whereas the final two years include professional courses in chiropractic studies, psychomotor skills, clinical education, business, jurisprudence, ethics, research, professionalism, etc. The fourth year consists of two six-month internships in CMCC community-based clinics, or on an externship basis.